Pepin the Hunchback: Context

-Finally, Charles was away from his central kingdom during the year of 792, residing in Bavaria (at Regensburg) in order to better manage his campaign against the Avars.
+Charles was away from his central kingdom during 792, residing in Bavaria (at Regensburg) in order to better manage his campaign against the Avars.
 According to Einhard's account, instead of accompanying his father, Pepin the Hunchback faked sickness.
 Einhard explains: "When Charles was at war with the Huns, and was wintering in Bavaria, this Pepin shammed sickness, and plotted against his father in company with some of the leading Franks, who seduced him with vain promises of the royal authority."
-We must keep in mind Einhard's partisan bias to Charles in this account: he was a member of the royal court, and his description of Pepin's motivation should be taken with a grain of salt.
+Since Einhard was a member of the royal court, his description of Pepin's motivation may be discounted.